MarkdenToom/War-card-game/README.md

 another card face down and turns another card face up.
 The player with the higher card takes all 10 cards, and so on.

 I'm ignoring double wars and wars won against players with less than 3 cards.
-I also removed jokers.
+No jokers by default.